Travel & Transportation

 College owned or leased vehicles are to be used for business use.
 Employees may not use College vehicles for personal purposes.

-Carleton College maintains a fleet of shared vehicles that are available for use by pre-qualified drivers of the College conducting official Carleton College business.
-The fleet consists of four Toyota Hybrid Priuses, ten minivans, and one cargo van.
-Carleton College does not own vehicles that are equipped to carry more than seven persons.
-Vehicles that accommodate up to 12 persons may be used but they must be procured from an outside rental vendor.
+Carleton College maintains a limited number of fleet of shared vehicles that are available for use by pre-qualified drivers of the College conducting official Carleton College business.
 Smoking is prohibited in Carleton College fleet vehicles.
 Pets are not allowed in College vehicles unless they are properly kenneled and restrained.
+The use of Cell phones (including texting) is prohibited while driving College vehicles or while you are driving on College business.

 - The driver of a College vehicle is responsible for the vehicle and its occupants.
 The driver should be familiar with the principles of safe and lawful operation of a motor vehicle and must obey all traffic laws.
 Failure to assume proper responsibility (safe and lawful operation) for the vehicle and its occupants will result in loss of driving privileges.